brdmyldz/daily-quote-sender/README.md

 ## Future Improvement Ideas

 * get_long_lived_access_token.py, get_page_Acess_token.py, get_page_id.py can be put in one file to make setup process simplier.
 * I found out that there is no video on Youtube showing how to setup Messaging API for Instagram.
 In my free time I want to prepare a video tutorial for this project and upload it to Youtube.
+* Exponential Backoff can be implemented for Quotable API requests.
 ## References

 * [Quotable](https://github.com/lukePeavey/quotable) on Github takes all the credit for the quotes and well set APIs.